juniorsundarCasual/TGT/vault/volume-5.chapter-364.md

 "P-Physician Rasmus.
 I-"

-Jean stood up and walked out in a brisk pace, ignoring the floundering people left behind.
-Her destination was the village circle, where the travelling merchants usually set their stall.
+Jean stood up and walked out at a brisk pace, ignoring the floundering people left behind.
+Her destination was the village circle, where the travelling merchants usually set their stalls.

-Just as the man said, there was a large crowd at the centre, but above the crowd she could barely see an orange face and blond head of hair bobbing up and down.
+Just as the man said, there was a large crowd at the centre, but above the crowd, she could barely see an orange face and blond head of hair bobbing up and down.

 "Furion!"
 She bellowed, drowning out the loud murmur of the crowd.
 The crowd parted, allowing a path to form between her and the boy in between.